erebelo/aws-docker/nginx/README.md

     `sudo cp -r -L /etc/letsencrypt/live/erebelo.com/privkey.pem /etc/letsencrypt/certs/`

-**IMPORTANT:** If this process is being used for **certificate renewal**, you must run the container creation again at the end of this process, as described in [step #4 under Nginx HTTPS Setup -> AWS EC2 via SSH](#aws-ec2-via-ssh-1).
+**IMPORTANT**: If this process is being used for **certificate renewal**, you must run the container creation again at the end of this process, as described in [step #4 under Nginx HTTPS Setup -> AWS EC2 via SSH](#aws-ec2-via-ssh-1).
 This ensures the renewed certificate is correctly mounted and used.